Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

-\paragraph{Robotic platforms, sensors, experimental settings and tasks} \cref{fig:datasets} summarizes the data used in this work.
-MVSEC \cite{mvsec}, which was recorded in Philadelphia, only has about 0.4 hours of urban driving data.
-Still, it has an impressive diversity in terms of lighting conditions (both daytime and nighttime), with cars and motorcycles in the field of view.
-It contains data from a 346 $\times$ 260 resolution DAVIS346 event camera and depth data from LiDAR scans, as well as optical flow computed using the depth data.
-DSEC \cite{Gehrig21ral}, which was recorded in Zurich, Switzerland, is a slightly larger dataset with about 0.9 hours of data from urban areas, mountains, and lakes.
-Events are recorded from A 640 $\times$ 480 resolution Prophesee Gen 3.1 VGA event camera under diverse illumination conditions.
-In addition to this, we also have data from a Velodyne LiDAR and stereo FLIR RGB cameras.
-M3ED \cite{chaney2023m3ed} is a large dataset recorded in Philadelphia.
-It contains about 3.4 hours of event data in different conditions, like daytime, nighttime, sudden illumination changes in tunnels, etc. M3ED contains data from three robotic platforms, a car, a quadruped robot and a flying platform, in indoor and outdoor scenes.
-Pedestrians, cars, bikes and dense foliage are in the field of view in outdoor scenes, while indoor scenes contain a large diversity of objects of different shapes and sizes.
-M3ED has a time-synchronized sensor suite that includes a stereo setup with 1280 $\times$ 720 resolution Prophesee EVK4 HD cameras, a 360 degree field of view Ouster LiDAR, and stereo RGB cameras. \cref{s:app:details} provides more details of these datasets.
+Before developing theoretical aspects of $\ff$, we discuss the data used in this paper.
+Fig.~\ref{fig:fig1} (E) and Fig.~\ref{fig:datasets} give an idea of different nuisances in event data, robotic platforms, auxiliary sensors used for computing ground-truth, and operating environments.
+MVSEC \cite{mvsec} contains $\sim$0.4 hours of urban driving data with different lighting conditions (daytime and nighttime).
+Event data is obtained from a 346 $\times$ 260 resolution DAVIS346 camera, ground-truth depth and optical flow are obtained from LiDAR.
+DSEC \cite{Gehrig21ral} is a slightly larger, with $\sim$0.9 hours of data from urban areas and mountains under different illumination conditions.
+Events are recorded from a 640 $\times$ 480 resolution Prophesee Gen 3.1 camera.
+Depth is obtained from LiDAR.
+M3ED \cite{chaney2023m3ed} is a large dataset.
+It contains $\sim$3.4 hours of event data from daytime, nighttime, illumination changes in tunnels, etc. It contains three robotic platforms: car, quadruped robot, and a flying platform.
+Outdoor scenes have pedestrians, cars, bikes, and dense foliage; indoor scenes are cluttered lab environments.
+M3ED uses a time-synchronized sensor suite with stereo 1280 $\times$ 720 resolution Prophesee EVK4 HD cameras, LiDAR, and stereo RGB cameras.
+Sec.~\ref{s:app:details} provides more details of these datasets.